lukehb/137-stopmove/README.md

 ## Algorithms
 * **POSMIT** - Probability of Stops and Moves in Trajectories.
 Uses a probabilistic approach to determine if a given entry in the trajectory is stopping or moving.
 Unlike traditional approaches POSMIT gives the user a quantifiable accuracy in regards to the classifications of each stop/move.
 * **CB-SMoT** - Clustering-based Stop and Moves of Trajectories.
 Uses a modified DB-SCAN algorithm to find stops.
+* **SMoT** - Stops and Moves of Trajectories.
+Uses predefined regions to search for a minimum duration stay within those region.
+Unlike the original algorithm our implementation creates these regions by divided up the studying region into uniform cells.
+The original algorithms calls for the author to pass in interesting regions.

 ## Usages
 Below are some code usages for each of the algorithms provided in this repo.